-In males, stretch marks commonly arise on the shoulders and back.
+In males, stretch marks most commonly appear on the shoulders and back.
 Females typically develop stretch marks on the hips, thighs, and breasts.

 - Rapid weight gain

 - Numerous medical conditions

-The skin consists of three key layers: epidermis (the outer layer), dermis (the middle layer) and subcutaneous or hypodermis (the deepest layer).
+The skin consists of three key layers: the epidermis (the outer layer), dermis (the middle layer) and subcutaneous or hypodermis (the deepest layer).
 Usually, as the body grows, the strong connecting fibers in the dermis slowly stretch.
 However, with rapid growth, the fibers overstretch and break.
-This type of skin scarring are red or purple initially due to blood vessels showing through the tears in the dermis.
-Eventually they fade to a silvery, white or glossy appearance.
+This type of skin scarring is red or purple initially due to blood vessels showing through the tears in the dermis.
+Eventually, they fade to a silvery, white or glossy appearance.

 Stretch marks are common during the later stages of pregnancy.
 Their occurrence depends largely on skin type and skin elasticity.

-Hormones are produced during pregnancy that soften pelvic ligaments and increase their flexibility.
+Hormones are produced during pregnancy that softens pelvic ligaments and increases their flexibility.
 Hormones also soften skin fibers, giving an increased risk of stretch marks.
 They tend to appear on the abdomen as the baby grows and sometimes occur in the skin covering the thighs and breasts.

 Stretch Mark Treatment in Houston TX

-Creams, gels, lotions, laser and cosmetic surgery have all been proposed as stretch mark treatments in Houston, TX.
+Creams, gels, lotions, laser, and cosmetic surgery have all been proposed as stretch mark treatments in Houston, TX.
 Advances in laser technologies and ongoing research mean that the future looks bright for developing effective treatments.
 Dr. Esta Kronberg uses the N-Lite/Regenlite Laser to treat stretch marks.

 Schedule a Consultation With Dr. Kronberg

-For more information on the different ways to treat stretch marks and to see if would be a good candidate for treatment, call our practice.
-To schedule a consultation with Dr. Kronberg call (713) 771-8941 to schedule a consultation.
+For more information on the different ways to treat stretch marks and to see if you would be a good candidate for treatment, call our practice.
+To schedule a consultation with Dr. Kronberg call (713) 771-8941 or for Dr. Zhang call (713) 988-8442.